Tags

 Share

-But outsourcing isn’t the easiest thing to do effectively.
+BPO (business process outsourcing) is, unfortunately, not the easiest thing to do effectively.
 One of the main challenges, of course, is quality assurance (since it’s harder to manage a team or agents in another country).

-First, what is a BPO call center?
+First, what is a BPO call centre?

 Business process outsourcing (BPO) is when you outsource a part of your business operations to a third-party service provider.

-A call center is pretty self-explanatory—it’s a business’ department or team that deals with incoming and outbound calls.
+A call centre is pretty self-explanatory—it’s a business’ department or team that deals with incoming and outbound calls.
 (Usually, very small businesses wouldn’t have this because they don’t get enough calls to justify the expense.)

-Long story short, contact centers are like call centers for the 21st century.
+A contact centre would facilitate all of those different interactions.
+Long story short, contact centres are like call centres for the 21st century.

 📱 Side note:

-Understanding the types of call and contact centers
+Understanding the types of contact centers

 Let’s look at a few main types.

-Outsourced and in-house centers
+Outsourced and in-house contact centres

 Some businesses refer to this as “front office” and “back office.”
 Customer-facing employees or people who deal directly with customers work in the front office.
 Employees who work behind the scenes and don’t deal directly with customers work in the back office.

-Inbound and outbound centers
+Inbound and outbound call centres

-Proactive and reactive centers
+Proactive and reactive call centres

 When is it time to outsource?